 celebratory events in Bergen, Norway, in Daegu, S Korea, and

-pieces, performed by Pritchard's own group, Uroboros Ensemble.
+in London a substantial portrait concert of nine pieces was performed by Pritchard's own group, Uroboros Ensemble.

 music has been, and continues to be, performed around the world; including many European countries, the USA,